 EMCORE may provide a discretionary match of 50% of the first 6% of base compensation of a participant's contribution to the plan and this matching contribution vests over an initial five year period.
-This matching contribution is in the form of our common stock.
-Participants are able to exchange out of our common stock to other investment options within the 401(k) Plan.
-However, matching contributions contributions in our common stock into other investment stock have the effect of transferring both vested and non-vested contributions in our common stock into other investments.
-Exchanges into our common stock are not permitted under the 401(k) Plan.
+This matching contribution is in the form of our Common Stock.
+Participants are able to exchange out of our Common Stock to other investment options within the 401(k) Plan.
+However, matching contributions continue to be directed to our Common Stock.
+Exchanges from our Common Stock have the effect of transferring both vested and non-vested contributions in our Common Stock into other investments.
+Exchanges into our Common Stock are not permitted under the 401(k) Plan.